 It is extremely difficult to recruit faculty in Computer Studies.
 Within Computer Studies there are diverse subject matter areas.
-Each of these requires specific advanced knowledge, with industry experience.
+Each of these requires specific advanced knowledge, along with industry experience.
 In many cases, certification is required.
 In addition, in most cases potential instructors can expect to be paid much more for their time in an industry position than they will be in a teaching position.
 There are specific examples of potential instructors who have elected not to teach for this reason.
 We have also been losing current adjunct faculty at the rate of 1-3 per semester - as the economy has improved, they've received better job offers in industry and have stopped teaching for us.
 This has caused our adjunct pool to continually shrink.

 The diverse and rapidly changing nature of our department means that we need contract faculty in each area in order for that area to thrive.
+In addition, it is quite difficult to explore the wide-ranging advances in technology in order to determine which areas to go into.